-We are a diversified leader in healthcare staffing services offering a comprehensive suite of staffing and outsourcing services to the healthcare market.
+We are a diversified leader in healthcare staffing services offering an extensive suite of staffing and outsourcing services to the healthcare market.
 We report our financial results according to four business segments: (1) nurse and allied staffing, (2) physician staffing, (3) clinical trial services and (4) other human capital management services.
-We believe we are one of the top two providers of nurse and allied staffing services; one of the top four providers of temporary physician staffing (locum tenens) services; and a leading provider of clinical trial staffing services, retained physician search services and educational seminars specifically for the healthcare marketplace.
+We believe we are one of the top two providers of nurse and allied staffing services and one of the top four providers of temporary physician staffing (locum tenens) services, as well as a leading provider of clinical trial staffing services, retained physician search services and educational seminars specifically for the healthcare marketplace.